top of page

 During the Civil War, and today, the position of Assistant Surgeon General held a rank and status of officers in the US Army, though they only had authority within the Surgeon General’s office and Medical Corps.
 The Confederate army, however, had no such rank structure.
 There were several bills introduced into the Confederate legislature to try to bring a rank and pay structure to the Surgeon General’s office, but none were passed.
 The closest they came was in 1863, when the Confederate House of Representatives passed a bill, but it was defeated in the Senate.
 That bill would have given the Surgeon General the rank and pay of Brigadier General, and the Assistant Surgeon Generals the rank and pay of Colonel.
 Because this was never passed, Dr. Pelot’s official title at the end of his service in the Civil War was simply Assistant Surgeon General, Confederate States Army.

-Following the war, Dr. Pelot and his wife moved the land previously owned by the Dr. Joseph Braden.
+Following the war, Dr. Pelot and his wife moved to the land previously owned by the Dr. Joseph Braden.
 They gave some of the land and the famed Braden Castle to her parents.
 While in Manatee, Dr. Pelot served as a local doctor, and treated patients during Manatee’s recurrent Yellow Fever epidemics in the 1880s.
 He also donated the land for one of our county courthouses, which is where the current Clerk of Court’s Office and Judicial Center sit today (although the courthouse itself has been replaced).
 Though he died in 1917, Dr. Pelot’s name is still fairly prominent in Manatee County, and his descendants still own the Pelot Pharmacy.

 Union